nlohmann/json/doc/mkdocs/docs/api/basic_json/operator[].md

       in the passed JSON pointer `ptr` for the const version.
     - Throws [`out_of_range.404`](../../home/exceptions.md#jsonexceptionout_of_range404) if the JSON pointer `ptr` can not be resolved.

+## Complexity

+1. Constant if `idx` is in the range of the array.
+Otherwise, linear in `idx - size()`.
+2. Logarithmic in the size of the container.
+3. Constant

 ## Notes